Anne Diamond: Leveson Inquiry

 Diamond has been featured in numerous stories in the British tabloid press since the mid-1980s.
 On 28 November 2011, she gave evidence at the Leveson Inquiry into the culture, practice and ethics of the press.
 She gave detailed accounts of intrusion by journalists into her life and her dealings with tabloid newspapers.

 Honours

 Diamond was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to public health and charity.

 She is the first non-medic to be awarded the Gold Medal of the Royal College of Paediatrics and Child Health.

 Personal life

 Diamond began an affair with Mike Hollingsworth in the mid-1980s while he was married to his first wife.
 They married in 1989 following the birth of their second child, and went on to have three more children together.
 Their third child, Sebastian, died of Sudden Infant Death Syndrome (SIDS) when he was three months old.
-Diamond and Hollingsworth separated in 1998 after he had numerous affairs and they divorced in 1999.
+Diamond and Hollingsworth separated in 1998 after they both had numerous affairs and they divorced in 1999.